Skip to content

-Pit Orchestra Summer Institute
+Pit Orchestra

 Program Overview

-The UCLA PIT Orchestra Summer Institute is designed for student musicians that are proficient in their instrument and have a passion for playing in a musical theater production pit orchestra.
+The UCLA PIT Orchestra Summer Laboratory Intensive is designed for student musicians that are proficient in their instrument and have a passion for playing in a musical theater production pit orchestra.
 Students will rehearse with the musical theater ensemble and artistic team during rehearsals and take courses such as music, score/ script analysis, sight reading boot camp and master classes with industry professionals.
 These experiences will prepare students to perform in the culmination of a fully- staged musical.

 Program Details